DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 ### Our Coaches
    - Our Coaches section provides a photo and background information of the coaches.
    - The coaches smiling in the photo re-assures the user and helps the user connect with the coaches.
 It conveys a welcoming message of fun to the user.
-   - The red, black and white of the instructor photo also connects the websites color scheme.
+   - The red, black and white of the instructor photo also connects the websites colour scheme.
    ![image mkg north dublin coaches](docs/readme-images/our-coaches.png)